 This Bulletin covers general academic requirements and procedures, student activities, curriculum and course descriptions.
-Also included are descriptions of the physical facilities on Jackson County Campus at Gautier, Jefferson David Campus at Handsboro, both non-resident, and Perkinston Campus at Perkinston, which has dormitory facilities for men and women.
-Material is also included on the George County Occupational Training Center.
+Also included are descriptions of the physical facilities on Jackson County Campus at Gautier, Jefferson Davis Campus at Handsboro, both non-resident, and Perkinston Campus at Perkinston, which has dormitory facilities for men and women.